Statement of Purpose

 Inspire Copycats and Save the Web

-Ever since social media and mobile apps "perfected" themselves people have more or less
+Ever since social media and mobile apps "perfected" people have more or less

-forgotten how to create custom presentations for themselves on the raw web.
+forgotten how to create custom presentations on the raw web.

 My interpretation on this state unfolds as such: In the beginning